CUAHSI/gallery/source/gallery/python/research/Script for combining street flood severity model input, output/index.rst

         .. raw:: html

             Script and accompanying notebook written in Python 2.7 for combining flood report data (output) and environmental data (input) into a format suitable for a data-driven model.
 These data used as target values for street data-driven flood prediction severity modeling for Norfolk, VA 2010-2016.
 This modeling is described in this Journal of Hydrology paper: https://doi.org/10.1016/j.jhydrol.2018.01.044.

-        .. raw:: html